Cyclic stratum of Frobenius manifolds, Borel-Laplace $(\boldsymbol\alpha,\boldsymbol\beta)$-multitransforms, and integral representations of solutions of Quantum Differential Equations: Cyclic stratum of Frobenius manifolds

 \begin{defn} Given a Frobenius manifold $M$, we call \emph{bifurcation set} of $M$ the set $\mc B_M$ of points $p\in M$ at which the spectrum of the operator $\mc U(p)$ is not simple, i.e. $u_i(p)=u_j(p)$ for some $i\neq j$.

 Following the terminology of \cite{CG2,CDG,CDG1}, the points of $\mc B_M$ which are semisimple are called \emph{semisimple coalescing points}.
-We define the\footnote{The name is taken from singularity theory: for Frobenius structures defined on the miniversal space of deformations of simple singularities the two notions coincide, see \cite{AGZV,arnold1,singularity1}.} \emph{Maxwell stratum} of $M$ to be the closure of the set of semisimple coalescing points, i.e. $\mc M_M:=\overline{M_{ss}\cap \mc B_M}$.
+We define the\footnote{The name is taken from singularity theory: for Frobenius structures defined on the universal space of unfoldings of singularities the two notions coincide, see \cite{AGZV,arnold1,singularity1}.} \emph{Maxwell stratum} of $M$ to be the closure of the set of semisimple coalescing points, i.e. $\mc M_M:=\overline{M_{ss}\cap \mc B_M}$.

-The \emph{caustic} of $M$, is the set-theoretic difference $\mc K_M:=M\setminus M_{ss}$. \end{defn}
+The \emph{caustic} of $M$, is the set-theoretic difference $\mc K_M:=\mc B_M\setminus M_{ss}$. \end{defn}

 \begin{lem} We have $\mc B_M=\mc M_M\cup\mc K_M$. \end{lem}

 \begin{defn} We call \emph{orthonormalized idempotent frame} a frame $(f_i)_{i=1}^n$ of $TM_{ss}$ defined by \beq f_i:=\eta(\pi_i,\pi_i)^{-\frac{1}{2}}\pi_i,\quad i=1,\dots,n, \eneq for arbitrary choices of signs of the square roots.
 The $\Psi$-matrix is the matrix $(\Psi_{i\alpha})_{i,\alpha=1}^n$ of change of tangent frames, defined by \beq \frac{\partial}{\partial t^\alpha}=\sum_{i=1}^n\Psi_{i\alpha}f_i,\quad \alpha=1,\dots,n. \eneq \end{defn}